Security in our products

 A questionnaire cannot tell you if our software is secure.
 It tells you if Bitvise is aware of guidelines and best practices, and if we claim to be compliant.

 Bitvise software runs under your control.
 When you handle data using our software, the data is not sent to Bitvise.
 You are not using a cloud service.
+Bitvise does not process the data.
+You are processing the data, using Bitvise software as a tool.

 Security of our software is our highest development priority.
 Our next priority is stability and robustness.
 These considerations have precedence over new features.
 We perform ongoing in-house testing to ensure our software meets security and robustness requirements.